Nursing: Collaborative (York-Seneca-Georgian)

 To be eligible for admission to this program:

-- Make sure you meet our minimum admission requirements.
+- Make sure you meet our admission requirements.

 - Submit your application through the Ontario Universities' Application Centre (OUAC).